How do I choose a plan type?

 What is a PPO?

-A PPO (Preferred Provider Organization) plan gives you the freedom to go out-of-network, but you'll pay more than if visiting a doctor in your plan's network.
+A PPO (Preferred Provider Organization) plan gives you the freedom to go out of network, but you'll pay more than if visiting a doctor in your plan's network.
 You're also not required to choose a primary care provider (PCP).
 Health Alliance doesn't require members to get a referral for specialty care, although some practices may require it.

 What is a POS?